henrikerola/sbt-vaadin-plugin/README.md

 Currently the plugin provides the following tasks:

- * `compileWidgetsets` Compiles Vaadin widgetsets into JavaScript.
+ * `compileVaadinWidgetsets` Compiles Vaadin widgetsets into JavaScript.
- * `compileThemes` Compiles Vaadin SCSS themes into CSS.
+ * `compileVaadinThemes` Compiles Vaadin SCSS themes into CSS.
- * `devMode` Run Development Mode to debug Vaadin client-side code and to avoid Java to JavaScript recompilation during development.
+ * `vaadinDevMode` Run Development Mode to debug Vaadin client-side code and to avoid Java to JavaScript recompilation during development.
- * `superDevMode` Run Super Dev Mode to recompile client-side code in a browser.
+ * `vaadinSuperDevMode` Run Super Dev Mode to recompile client-side code in a browser.
 Also debugging in the browser using source maps is possible.
- * `packageDirectoryZip` Creates a zip file that can be uploaded to Vaadin Directory.
+ * `packageVaadinDirectoryZip` Creates a zip file that can be uploaded to Vaadin Directory.

 ## Discussion